Trauma Therapy

 Hi, I’m Chu Hui, aka Dr. Cha.

-I have a lot of experience in trauma therapy and I know it’s difficult to reach out for help.
-I hope to make your next steps as easy as possible.
-When starting trauma therapy, it’s important to find a therapist who is a good fit for you.
+I’m a Licensed Psychologist with 13 years of clinical experience.
+I have a lot of experience in trauma-informed therapy approaches, and I know what it takes to heal and move forward.
+When starting therapy to work on trauma, it’s important to find a therapist who is a good fit for you.
 I encourage you to read more about me, and if I seem to be a good fit for you, start by booking a free consultation.

 Forces beyond your control can take away everything you possess except one thing, your freedom to choose how you will respond to the situation.